Summary Website Disclaimers may be inserted onto a website to caution site visitors against making decisions based on the information provided.

 - A disclaimer against the formation of a professional relationship.

-What do these Website Disclaimers look like?
-The disclaimers each consist of a simple clause that can be inserted on the website page.
+What do the Disclaimers look like?
+The sample web disclaimers each consist of a simple clause that can be inserted on the website page.

-What do you need to do to use these Website Disclaimers?
+What do you need to do to use these Disclaimers?

-- Identify which clause you wish to insert into the website.
+- Identify which sample disclaimer clause you want to insert into the website.

-- Change the clause if desired, and ensure that the clause is inserted on the website.
+- Change the clause if desired, and ensure that the clause is prominently added to the website.

 The Online Agreements Shop cc and its members, staff, legal advisers, partners and consultants, agents and any person associated therewith cannot be held liable for any loss or damage that is incurred or may be incurred by any person as a direct or indirect result of the use of this website or any document or information contained on or obtained from this website, nor as a result of anything that is contained in or left out of any document.